-- 1. Tailpipe - 2.
+- 1. Gasket - 2.
 Spark arrester - 3.
-Gasket - Check the gasket for damage, and replace it if necessary. - 5.
-Install the gasket, and then insert the tailpipe into the muffler and align the bolt holes. - 6.
+Tailpipe - 4.
+Check the gasket for damage, and replace it if necessary. - 5.
+Make sure the gasket is properly positioned, then insert the tailpipe into the muffler and align the bolt holes. - 6.
 Install the bolts and tighten them to the specified torque.